reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

-Each URL a user can visit is defined by a :class:`~reahl.web.fw.View`, and a bunch of related :class:`~reahl.web.fw.View`\ s are organised into a :class:`~reahl.web.fw.Region`.
+Each URL a user can visit is defined by a :class:`~reahl.web.fw.View`, and a bunch of related :class:`~reahl.web.fw.View`\ s are organised into a :class:`~reahl.web.fw.UserInterface`.

-A basic web application is a single :class:`~reahl.web.fw.Region`.
-The code above shows how this :class:`~reahl.web.fw.Region` is created by deriving a new class from :class:`~reahl.web.fw.Region`.
+A basic web application is a single :class:`~reahl.web.fw.UserInterface`.
+The code above shows how this :class:`~reahl.web.fw.UserInterface` is created by deriving a new class from :class:`~reahl.web.fw.UserInterface`.
 Such a class should have an `assemble` method inside of which the basic structure of the application is defined.